Six species of stemborer attack rice. These are the, , , , , and the .

 Striped stem borer is most abundant in temperate countries and in non-flooded areas.
 Their final instars remain dormant in temperate areas during winter.

 High nitrogenous field favors population buildup of the stem borers.
-Fields planted later favors more damage by the insect pest that have built up in fields that have been planted earlier.
+Fields planted later favors more damage by the insect pests that have built up in fields that have been planted earlier.
 Stubble that remains in the field can harbor stem borer larvae and or pupae.

 How to identify